JudgeGroovyman/JudgeGroovyman.github.io/Tutorials.md

 ### Bejeweled ###
 I bought the premium Noobtuts (because they're great).  in the 'Solving Matches' section it doesn't say where to put the code there.
 I guess it presumes you know you are working in the same file as last time.
 Thats probably ok.
 Its really nice having access to all of the source code so you can see where you went wrong.
+This was a really good tutorial with some very clever and straightforward ways of solving the problems that make it easy for a newbie to understand.

 # Starting Points #
 1. [Unity Learn](https://unity3d.com/learn) website